 Another example would be that we are testing the system during different times of the day and list the factor settings as "day" and "night" instead of using some measure of illumination.
-Whatever the reason, any perceived savings in favoring categorical over continuous data types may be paid for in wasted resources and complications during analysis (Ortiz, 2018).
+Whatever the reason, any perceived savings in favoring categorical over continuous data types may be paid for in wasted resources and complications during analysis (Ortiz, Categorical Data in a Designed Experiment Part 1: Avoiding Categorical Data, 2018).